 Carbon accounting of financial portfolios is the annual measurement and disclosure of GHG emissions financed by loans and investments at a fixed point in time in line with financial accounting periods.
 Carbon accounting methods are based on the Greenhouse Gas Protocol.

 “Until now, there was no global, harmonized way for financial institutions to measure and disclose their financed emissions.
 But today, banks and investors across the globe have access to a standardized approach to measure the climate impact of lending and investment portfolios” said Giel Linthorst, Executive Director of PCAF and Director at Guidehouse.

-"The Standard is a key tool in the arsenal for financial institutions because it helps banks and investors measure their financed emissions, which is the starting point to the process of aligning financial flows with the goals of the Paris Agreement" said Ivan Frishberg, of Amalgamated Bank and Chair of PCAF North America regional team.
+"The Standard is a key tool in the arsenal for financial institutions because it helps banks and investors measure their financed emissions, which is the starting point to the process of aligning financial flows with the goals of the Paris Agreement" said Ivan Frishberg, Chief Sustainability Officer of Amalgamated Bank and Chair of PCAF North America regional team.

 Beyond assessing, tracking and reporting financed emissions, a consistent and harmonized approach to portfolio carbon accounting gives financial institutions the information required to set climate targets and asses climate transition risks.
 As such, the Global Carbon Accounting Standard feeds into the work of other climate initiatives, such as the Carbon Disclosure Project (CDP), Science Based Target initiative (SBTi) and the Task Force on Climate-related Financial Disclosures (TCFD).